BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Available Rooms at the Glacier Park Lodge

-Because of the short travel season, and the growing number of tourists (3 million in 2021!) accommodations can be hard to come by.
+Because of the short travel season, and the growing number of tourists (3 million in 2021!), accommodations can be hard to come by.
 Guests are able to book lodging 13 months in advance and it’s highly recommended you book as soon as you know your travel dates.

-Should you Stay?
+Should You Stay?

 I’ve never regretted staying at a national park lodge.
-The proximity to the parks and charming architecture are well worth the the extra cost.
+The proximity to the parks and charming architecture are well worth the extra cost.
 I don’t mind going without A/C, TV, and even having spotty Wi-Fi, if it enables me more time to take in the beauties of the surrounding area.

-Parts of this review may have come across negative but I really did enjoy my stay here.
+Parts of this review may have come across as negative but I really did enjoy my stay here.

 However, my favorite places in Glacier to stay are Many Glacier and Lake McDonald.
 Both the lodges and surrounding scenery are the best Glacier National Park has to offer and are worth the additional cost.
 The East Glacier Lodge is just too far away.